-Temporary election signage can be placed in public right of ways.
-There are specific RM bylaws that dictate where signs can be placed.
+Temporary election signage can be placed in public right-of-ways.
+The RM's Zoning Bylaw dictates where signs can be placed.

 Zoning Bylaw 2019-20 - Section 4.23.2 Temporary and/or Portable Signage